BitcoinUnlimited/BitcoinUnlimited/doc/bu-xpedited-forwarding.md

 -------------------------------

 By default the maximum number of recipients that can request forwarding from your node is set to 3.
-If you wish to limit that or reduce that you can uses the following settings.
+If you wish to limit that or reduce that you can use the following settings.

 	maxexpeditedblockrecipients=<n>
 	maxexpeditedtxrecipients=<n>